But why not just use Substack?

 I.e., why I started this blog.

-Before setting up this website, I debated among alternatives where I could pen down things I’d like to write about.
-Substack seemed like an obvious choice, after all everyone seems to have one these days.
-However, Substack seems to me like an ideal fit for newsletters, not blogs.
+Before setting up this website, I considered a few other platforms where I could share my thoughts.
+Substack seemed like the obvious choice—everyone seems to have one these days.
+However, Substack has always struck me as being more suited to newsletters than to blogs.

-The main purpose of this blog is to share the knowledge I've acquired about software engineering and investing as my experience has grown over the years, all while continuing to learn in the process.
-I don’t intend to put my writing behind a paywall, and I certainly don’t intend to constrain myself with a regular writing schedule.
-This blog is supposed to be experimental, playful, and occasional in nature.
-More importantly, I aim for this platform to compel me to do a write-up before investing in any enterprise.
-I’ve consistently found that writing about my ideas enhances my thought clarity, as it compels me to seek complete and accurate information while also revealing any blind spots that I might otherwise overlook.
+The primary goal of this blog is to share what I’ve learned about software engineering and investing as my experience grows, while continuing to learn along the way.
+I have no plans to put my writing behind a paywall, and I certainly don’t intend to constrain myself to a regular writing schedule.
+This blog is meant to be experimental, playful, and occasional.
+More importantly, I want this medium to compel me to write out my ideas before I invest in any security.
+I’ve always found that writing significantly clarifies my thinking—it forces me to seek out complete and accurate information and it reveals blind spots I might otherwise miss.

-Besides, as an engineer by trade, I also have a strong bias for self-hosted solutions.
-Owning my own section of the internet gives me greater control over the design, layout, and overall aesthetics of my blog, which can be more closely aligned with my personal style.
-I also don’t mind the added benefit of ownership and complete control over my writing, as opposed to hosting it on an external service.
+Moreover, as an engineer by trade, I prefer self-hosted solutions.
+Owning my own corner of the internet gives me full control over the design, layout, and style of my blog.
+Having complete ownership of my writing is a nice benefit as well.
 As a backend infrastructure engineer, I don’t often get to write frontend software.
 Setting up this blog felt akin to a fulfilling weekend hackathon project.